j-chao/devops_workshops/00_containers/00_containers.md

   1. Define your app's environment with a Dockerfile so it can be reproduced anywhere.
   2. Define the services that make up your app in docker-compose.yml so they can be run together in an isolated environment.
-  3. Lastly, run `docker-compose up` and Compose will start and run your entire app.
+  3. Lastly, run `$ docker-compose up` and Compose will start and run your entire app.

 ### Running a Flask + NGINX stack